apache/incubator-weex-site/source/bug-report-guidelines.md

 ### Environment

-**Weex Version**: Please tell the version of WeexSDK or Weex Playground or weex-toolkit you were using when the bug occurred
+**Weex Version**: Please identify the version of WeexSDK or Weex Playground or weex-toolkit you were using when the bug occurred

-**Device environment**: Please tell the device model, platform and OS version that your bug occurred on. e.g. , iPhone 6, iOS 10.3.
+**Device environment**: Please identify the device model, platform and OS version. e.g. , iPhone 6, iOS 10.3.

 ### Overview/Description

-The overview or description of a bug report is to explain the bug to the developer, including:
+The overview or description of a bug report is to explain the bug in detail, including:

 - Justifications of why this is a bug
 - [dotwe](http://dotwe.org/vue/) demo that can reproduce the bug